Veronicandemo/Veronicandemo/README.md

 ### <div align="center">I'm Veronica Ndemo, a Front-end developer 👨‍💻 </div>

-- 🔭 Junior Frontend Developer with a passion for creating user-friendly web experiences using React
+- 🔭 Software Engineer specializing in both Frontend and Backend development, with a focus on building seamless, scalable web applications

-- 🌱 Continuously advancing my skills in Vue, JavaScript, and React
+- 🌱 Continuously advancing my skills in JavaScript, React, Python and Go

 - 🚀 Enthusiastic about contributing to the tech community and exploring innovative solutions